-Source sites must be able to produce greater than 1,000 m3 (loose) of VENM / ENM unless otherwise approved in writing by the Environmental Consultant.
-Checks by the Site Superintendent will confirm that no VENM / ENM is to be imported from sites where an organisation working have been fined or prosecuted by the NSW EPA in the past 5 years for contraventions involving pollution or waste offences to a degree that would potentially jeopardise the quality of material being delivered to the Site.
+Source sites must be able to produce greater than 1,000 m3 (loose) of VENM / ENM or Resource Recovery Material, unless otherwise approved in writing by the Environmental Consultant.
+Checks by the Site Superintendent will confirm that no VENM / ENM or Resource Recovery Material is to be imported from sites where an organisation working have been fined or prosecuted by the NSW EPA in the past 5 years for contraventions involving pollution or waste offences to a degree that would potentially jeopardise the quality of material being delivered to the Site.